Shortcut Hooks

 Here you can see that it contains the following properties:

-• name: the title of the button used to trigger the shortcut
+: the title of the button used to trigger the shortcutdescription

-• networks: the networks the shortcut is available on
+: the networks the shortcut is available oncategory

-Once the shortcut is defined, Valora needs to know when to show it to the user, by linking it to an existing position.
+Once the shortcut is defined, the Mobile Stack app needs to know when to show it to the user, by linking it to an existing position.

-This way Valora will be able to determine that the position has claimable token(s) and what shortcut to call to claim them.
+This way the Mobile Stack app will be able to determine that the position has claimable token(s) and what shortcut to call to claim them.

 const position: ContractPositionDefinition = {